temporalio/documentation/docs-src/concepts/what-is-a-search-attribute.md

 - All default Search Attributes are reserved and read-only.
   You cannot create a custom one with the same name or alter the existing one.

-- Search attributes cannot be encrypted in the system.
+- Search attributes are not encrypted in the system.
   Do not use PII as either the search attribute name or the value.

 - ExecutionStatus values correspond to Workflow Execution statuses: Running, Completed, Failed, Canceled, Terminated, ContinuedAsNew, TimedOut.